Sphere

 We offer a climate-friendly fund that can finally check the boxes that 401(k) fiduciaries look for: it's diversified, it's reasonably priced, and it can be added to any 401(k) plan without requiring companies to switch 401(k) providers.

-Please note: Investing in this community round via WeFunder means investing in Sphere, the company that created and manages this index fund.
-If you invest in this community round, you will not be investing in this index fund.
+Please note: Investing in this community round via WeFunder means investing in Sphere, the company that created this index fund.
+If you invest in this community round, you will not be investing in the index fund.

 The 401(k) market is primed for change